Metgala1/landing-page/README.md

 why they have the same class is because anyy style that is give will affact the 4 divs.

 i used figcaption to write the names of teh various dishes

+I added a quote to my 3rd section by ALAN WATTS